santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/hazard/errorlibrary.rst

 Error Behaviors
 ***************

 Error behaviors are used to model the behavior of a component in the presence of errors.
 Though AADL supports fairly rich behavior specifications, T-SAFE only uses the behavior specifications in libraries to enumerate potential states.
-Transitions between states are specified in the components themselves, and are used in the definition of both :ref:`externally-<external-interactions>` and :ref:`internally-caused <internal-faults>` problems.
+Transitions between states are specified in the components themselves, and are used in :ref:`T-SAFE's constructs<tsafe-constructs>`.

-.. construct:: error behavior
+.. construct:: error behavior state

    An list of the states that one of the system's components might be in in the presence of errors.